Dan0sz/host-analytics-locally/readme.txt

 = The ga-local.js-file remains empty!
 What should I do? =

 Make sure you are running the latest version, as I added some compatibility fixes along the way.
 If this doesn't resolve your issue, then your wp-cron isn't working properly.
 This is a server related issue.
 You can add the 'includes/update_local_ga.php'-file to [your crontab](http://crontab-generator.org/ "Click here to create a crontab line using Crontab Generator").
+As this problem has been resolved many times already, check the forum!

 = I disabled Demographic Reports in Google Analytics, but the script is still redirecting to doubleclick.net.
 How do I turn this off? =